 Traditional: Classic and formal, similar to what you might find in your parents’ wedding album.
 Consisting mainly of carefully posed portraits of the couple, as well as group shots of the wedding party, family etc. A traditional wedding photographer will pose most shots and will usually shoot from a set list of photographs.

 Photojournalistic/ documentary: A more contemporary introduction to wedding photography, with a focus on capturing candid, spontaneous moments.
 Expect your photographer to spend more time recording events rather than staging them.
 This style of photography is more focused on capturing the natural moments and mood of the wedding, rather than traditional portraits.

 Creative: The most recent style to hit popularity within the wedding photographer industry.
 Creative wedding photography is inspired by editorial fashion photography, with the goal of creating high impact, visually arresting images.
 Shots are posed or set up, as with traditional wedding photography, but the photographer might use unusual poses, action shots and strong or unusual lighting.

 Many photographers can provide a range to suit your needs, for example your photojournalistic photographer will likely be willing to take a planned traditional-style photograph or two.
 But you should keep your preferences in mind when you begin your search and select a photographer whose strengths align with your tastes.

 Do your research

-Browse local listings, check out reviews and ask other couples for their recommendations to put together a shortlist of photographers to contact.
-Most photographers will have blogs or websites featuring examples of their work.
-If they’re on social media, check Facebook and Twitter to see what kind of feedback they’ve received.
+Create a shortlist of photographers to contact.
+Most have blogs and websites featuring examples of their work, and if they’re on social media, check Facebook and Twitter to see what kind of feedback they’ve received.